Our Professional Staff

 Jeff is a cancer survivor, having been diagnosed in 1988 at the age of 29.
 Surgery and chemotherapy saved his life, and this ordeal has given him some insight into what many of the families he serves experience in the time leading to the death of a loved one.
 It is his great privilege to help such families at the O’Connor Mortuary.

-Joanna started working in our Care Center in 2006.
-She is a Licensed Embalmer and one of our Certified Crematory Operators.
-She additionally manages our Care Center and staff as well as serving in the role of General Manager.
+After 3 years at a funeral home in Florida, Joanna made her way to O’Connor and started working in our Care Center in 2006.
+A graduate of Cypress College, Joanna is a licensed Embalmer, Funeral Director and Crematory Operator.
+Her drive, honesty, conviction and leadership skills landed her in the role of General Manager.
 An absolutely critical part of our day-to-day, Joanna is a focused leader who always finds a way to say, “Yes, we can do that.”
-Her attitude makes her approachable, trustworthy, and dependable.

 Mom | Driven | Excellence